CatalystCon West 2018 Speakers

 She is also the founding director of The Center for Sex & Culture, a small non-profit sex ed and arts center, and is a frequent lecturer at colleges and community-based organizations.
 Her dozen books include a Lambda Literary Award winner, PoMoSexuals, and Real Live Nude Girl: Chronicles of Sex-Positive Culture, which are used as texts in some college classes.

 Carol is presenting Humor In Sex Ed: The Value In Laughter In Releasing Shame and Trauma, and When and How to Use It, Successful Self-Publishing for Sex Geeks and Sexual Justice Revolutionaries, A Sex-Positive Reckoning or a Sex Panic?
-Let’s Discuss! and A New Way of Thinking about Sexual Disability.
+Let’s Discuss!, The Slash Sexual Underground, and A New Way of Thinking about Sexual Disability.
 Find Carol on Twitter

 Cathy Vartuli is a sex-positive Emotional Freedom Coach who helps people transform their traumas into their greatest strengths using love, laughter and inner guidance.
 She uses a practical yet intuitive approach to help people connect with their own power and guidance.
 Prior to establishing her coaching business, Cathy got her Masters in Physics at SUNY Binghamton and her PhD in Materials Science and Engineering from the University of Florida, and works in major semiconductor companies doing R&D.